-Motherboards have lights and speakers for letting you know that everything is running ok.
-On the Asus ROG STRIX Z370-E there are lights on the top right of the motherboard which light up and let you know if there's an error.
+Motherboards have lights and sometimes speakers for letting you know that everything is running ok.
+On the MSI B550M Mortar there are lights on the right of the motherboard which light up and let you know if there's an error.
 Check the manual to see what these coloured lights mean but hopefully, everything turns on just fine.
-If not, the lights will highlight what's wrong - maybe RAM isn't seated properly or graphics card doesn't have power.
+If not, the lights will highlight what's wrong - maybe RAM isn't seated properly or your graphics card doesn't have power.

 If it all works, turn off and unplug the PC again.
 You'll find cable ties in both the motherboard box and with the PSU.
 Loop cables together and tighten them up so they're held neatly together, although you don't need to lose sleep if the rear of the case doesn't look insanely clean.

 Run the cables through the various channels and use the ties and hooks to neaten everything up.

 Now your first gaming PC is built.
 Congratulations!
 But it's not all over yet.
 You need to install Windows, some games and other software then get to the actual fun of playing games while bathing in the glory of having hand-built your own machine.

 You're going to need to plug those in to get started with the next bit.

 - Best gaming mice: The best wired, wireless and RGB gaming mice to buy today

 - Best PC gaming headsets: The best wired, wireless and surround sound headsets around

 - Best gaming keyboards: The best quiet, loud, colourful and proud mechanical keyboards around

 You'll also need another PC or laptop in order to install Microsoft Windows.